jg-digital-media/jgdm-100DaysOfCode/work/working.md

 # Thought Diary - Workings Out

+## Day 18

+iterate over data to produce a list of elements

+pass Players data as props to components

+add initalPlayers as a prop Render to the DOM
+<App initialPlayers={ players }/>,

+ { props.initialPlayers.map( player =>
+                <Player
+                    name={ player.name }
+                    score={ player.score }
+                />
+            ) }

+pass props as a parameter

+map() - Map takes a callback function that receives and processes each item in the array, one by one, and returns a new array of the processed items.

 ## Day 17
 Using React and JSX  - Summarising what I've learned so far.